-If you have Federal Direct loans, you can qualify to have some portion of your debt forgiven–if you meet the criteria.
+If you have Federal Direct Loans, you can qualify to have some portion of your debt forgiven–if you meet the criteria.

 The good news is that almost anyone could theoretically qualify for some forgiveness programs (e.g., for working in public service).
-There are also other programs specific for certain professions, such as teacher loan forgiveness programs.
+There are also other programs specifically for certain professions, such as teacher loan forgiveness programs.

 Of course, in order to qualify for this forgiveness, the borrower will need to meet a myriad of requirements, not the least of which is a 10-year work history at a non-profit or government program, or similar work experience.

 2. Federal loan deferment and forbearance